tagspaces/viewerSheet/README.md

 # viewerSpreadSheet

-TagSpaces viewer for CSV and sheetsheat files
+TagSpaces viewer for CSV and spreadsheet files